Last editedDec 20226 min read

 Final notice (30 days overdue)

-At this point, you should make it clear to the customer that your late payment email is a final warning.
-This means that you should include a final cut-off date, as well as an outline of the potential consequences of non-payment (including debt recovery arrangements).
-It’s also worth remembering that you are legally entitled to add late payment interest to invoices if they’re over 30 days late.
+It’s also worth remembering that you may be legally entitled to add late payment interest to invoices if they’re over 30 days late.
 Reminding the client of this fact may be enough to finally motivate them to make payment.
 Use the following late payment email template if the invoice is still unpaid after 30 days:

 What to do if late payment emails don't get through